-Medical Expenses: Eligible elderly/disabled family members may receive an allowance for unreimbursed medical expenses.
+Health and Medical Care Expenses: Eligible elderly/disabled family members may receive an allowance for unreimbursed health and medical care expenses.

 Disability Assistance Expenses: An allowance for attendant care or auxiliary apparatus for a person with a disability if needed to enable the individual or an adult family member to work.